esctrionsit/snphub_tutorial/content/Setup/configuration.md

 - **path_groupdata**: the path of group information file.
 More datail is writen in the next section.

+## Tool path
 In the second part, variables contains the path of 3 tools: `bcftools`, `samtools` and `seqkit`.
 If the path is default, then just leave them.

+But, if the default tool is not fit for NGBT, due to the version problem or somehow, you can change the path to somewhere new.

+## Lib path
+The path **need not** to be changed, if all the needed R pachages is installed to the default user.
+But, if some of the R packages in instelled only by some other user, and you don't want to install it to the default user, add the path to the list.